-It should be noted that results with the Seracult test, as with any fecal occult blood test, are not to be considered conclusive evidence for the presence or absence of any gastrointestinal pathology.
+It should be noted that results with the Seracult Plus test, as with any fecal occult blood test, are not to be conclusive evidence for the presence or absence of any gastrointestinal pathology.

-This test is designed for routine physical examinations and mass screenings or as an aid to diagnosis.
-It is not a substitute for other diagnostic procedures such as endoscopy or proctosigmoidoscopy examinations, barium enema or other x-ray studies.
+This test is designed for routine physical examinations, mass screenings when the special diet recommendations are followed, or as an aid to diagnosis.
+It is not a substitute for other diagnostic procedures such as endoscopy or proctosigmoidoscopic examinations, barium enema or other x-ray studies.